boxwise/boxtribute/flask/README.md

 ### Set-up pre-commit

 [Pre-commit](https://pre-commit.com/) enables us to run code quality checks, such as missing semicolons, trailing whitespace, and debug statements, before you are committing your code.
-We chose pre-commit since it enables us to run these checks for both frontend and backend in just one place.
+We chose pre-commit since it enables us to run these checks for both front-end and back-end in just one place.
 Please follow these steps to set-up pre-commit:

 (optional) 0.1 If you have not already done it, create a venv in which you are running pre-commit.
 If you are using pyenv you might want to check which python version you are using with `pyenv version` or `which python`.